Geerodge/georgemc.co.uk/src/guides/online-marketing-tools.md

 - **[Hypefury](https://hypefury.com/?via=george-mcentegart27)** Your personal assistant to grow and monetize your Twitter audience, it's epic.
 Try it free for 14 days!

 &nbsp;
+## Project Management

+- **[Notion](https://affiliate.notion.so/zk1gdjv9itlz)** The place where all the work happens in our company.
+Editorial dashboards, link-building campaigns, and more.

+&nbsp;
 ## Emails and Newsletters

 - **[Klaviyo](https://www.klaviyo.com/partners/signup?utm_source=0013o00002T0MmCAAV&amp;utm_medium=partner)** - A great option for emails, newsletters and SMS.
 Their segmented lists, automated and triggered emails are amazing.